math2001/math2001.github.io/content/post/vim-dynamic-open.md

 tags: [tip, vim, vimscript]
 date: 2017-08-27
 place: In the car
+draft: true
 ---

 I really open my `.vimrc` often.
-Too often to have to type `:e ~/.vimrc` or `:tabe ~/.vimrc ` every time.
-Here's little function that will open a file in a new tab if there isn't enough room for a new split, and, you guessed it, in a new *vertical* split if there is.<!--more-->
+Too often to have to type `:e ~/.vimrc` or `:tabe ~/.vimrc` every time.
+Here's little function that will open a file in a new tab if there isn't enough room for a new split, and, you guessed it, in a new _vertical_ split if there is.<!--more-->

 ```vim
 function!
 DynamicOpen(file)